Xiphe/xiphe.github.io/cv.md

 The Jimdo UI Library is a design and development environment and process that successfully reduced development time, unified the appearance of the product and played a significant role in a comprehensive redesign mid 2016.
-I envisioned and started this project along with [Fabian Fabian](https://twitter.com/filtercake) and my brother [Lasse Diercks](https://twitter.com/lassediercks) and was lead in technical concepts and implementation.
+I was the lead developer for technical concepts such as implementation after I envisioned and started this project along with [Fabian Fabian](https://twitter.com/filtercake) and my brother [Lasse Diercks](https://twitter.com/lassediercks).
-Part of the project is visible as the [Jimdo UI Hub](http://jimdo.github.io/ui-library/).
+A part of the project is visible as the [Jimdo UI Hub](http://jimdo.github.io/ui-library/).

 <br />

-## Modernizing tooling/CD all internal frontend dependencies of Jimdo *(2015-2016)*
+## Modernising tooling/CD all internal frontend dependencies of Jimdo *(2015-2016)*

 Moved 20+ frontend modules (OSS and private) from bower, grunt/gulp, manual versioning, testing, releasing to a state of the art frontend tooling stack using [npm](https://www.npmjs.com/), [webpack](https://webpack.js.org/), [semantic release](https://github.com/semantic-release/semantic-release), [travis ci](https://travis-ci.org/), ...